+Fresh, sweet crab is the sign of different seasons in different parts of the country.
+Whether you're cooking up summer blue crabs in Maryland or winter Dungeness crabs in California, the sweetest, most tender crab is just-cooked.
 You can often buy crabs already cooked and cleaned, but the best-tasting crabs are crabs you've cooked yourself.
 Chilling crabs after cooking them doesn't ruin the flavor, but it does diminish it a bit.
-For the sweetest, most tender crab, try cooking it at home.

 How to Boil Crabs

-Boiling is the most common way to cook crabs and a favorite for all varieties.
+Boiling is the most common way to cook crabs and a favorite method for all varieties.

 - Bring a large pot of water to a boil.
 Make sure to salt it enough so it tastes as salty as ocean water.
 Some people swear by adding beer or white wine to the water.
 Add any seasonings you like—Old Bay has its fans, that's for sure—and then the crabs.

 - Add the crabs as quickly after one another as possible, so they cook for the same amount of time.
 Bring the water back to a boil and cook until the crabs start to float.
 Depending on the size of the crabs, this will happen in 10 to 15 minutes or so.

 - Use tongs to remove the crabs and set them out until they're cool enough to handle.

 How to Steam Crabs

 Steaming crabs since helps them hold onto their own tasty juices and keeps them from becoming water-logged as can happen with boiling.

 - Bring an inch of salted water to a boil in a large pot.

 - Put the crabs in a steamer basket or insert, or simply pile them into the pot and let the bottom crabs boil slightly and act as a platform for the other crabs to steam.